-Writing and Submitting the Abstract. » Every project is required to submit a project abstract via online to the judging coordinator one week before the science fair.
+Writing and Submitting the Abstract. » Every project is required to submit a project abstract to their registration dashbaord a minimum of 4 days before the science fair judging date.
 Also each project must have 10 copies of the printed abstract on their table at their display for judges.

 Project Display Rules & Guidelines » Rules for display boards, project report binder contents & some guidelines on how to make an impressive display board including a list of items that should and should not go onto the display board.